dosisod/refurb/docs/checks.md

 Categories: `contextlib` `readability`

-Often times you want to handle an exception, and just ignore it.
-You can do this with a `try/except` block, using a single `pass` in the `except` block, but there is a simpler and more concise way using the `suppress()` function from `contextlib`:
+Often times you want to handle an exception and just ignore it.
+You can do this with a `try`/`except` block with a single `pass` in the `except` block, but there is a simpler and more concise way using the `suppress()` function from `contextlib`: